timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     In case you get this error, it's possible the role assignment hasn't taken effect yet.
 If that is the case, try logging in again and creating the peering again after waiting a bit by repeating the commands in this step.
-If the error message persists, please check the role assignment was correct.
+If the error message persists, check the role assignment was correct.

-    The client '<random uuid>' with object id '<another random uuid>' does not have authorization to perform action
+    The client `<random uuid>` with object id `<another random uuid>` does not have authorization to perform action
-    'Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write' over scope
+    `Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write` over scope
-    '$user_vnet_id' If access was recently granted, please refresh your credentials.
+    '$user_vnet_id' If access was recently granted, refresh your credentials.

-1. Check if the peering connection is `ACTIVE`, in Aiven CLI using:
+1. In the Aiven CLI, check if the peering connection is `ACTIVE`:

     ```bash
     avn vpc peering-connection get -v --project-vpc-id $aiven_project_vpc_id --peer-cl
     ```